RonnyReporter/arch-linux-nanopi-neo2-arm64-images/README.md

 ```
 Good luck, and have fun!

 **Please note:** Thermals and cpu frequency scaling are missing from the current 5.x kernel/dtb.
 It should be fine but there's currently **no way** to monitor cpu temps or check on frequency scaling.
-Hopefully this will be added to the Arch kernel but it may require compiling a NEO2 specific kernel.
+Hopefully this will be added to the Arch kernel but it may require compiling a NEO2 specific kernel and/or applying correct dtb/overlays.
 I haven't ran any thermal issues using the stock heatsink.

 ![alt text](https://github.com/RonnyReporter/nanopi-neo2-arch/blob/master/screenie.png?raw=true)